MelTok: 2D Tokenization for Single-Codebook Audio Compression: Introduction

-However, waveform-based approaches still require large model capacity and a greater number of quantizers to capture fine frequency detail accurately seen in Figure ~\ref{fig:frequency_detail}, which is incompatible with our single-codebook objective.
-Spectral-based approaches solve this problem by transforming the waveform into the spectral domain, which provides a more effecient representation and allows the model to better capture fine-grained frequency details.
-Recent works such as APCodec ~\cite{ai2024apcodecneuralaudiocodec} jointly models amplitude and phase spectra with residual vector quantization and GAN-based training, enabling high-quality 48 kHz audio reconstruction.
-However, the instability of Generative Adversarial Network (GAN) training hinder the model’s capacity to faithfully reconstruct the input audio, particularly subtle frequency details and original phase~\cite{wu2024scoredecphasepreservinghighfidelityaudio}.
+However, high-frequency modeling is still challenging for these waveform-based models especially at high sampling rates with fewer quantizers seen in Figure ~\ref{fig:frequency_detail}, which is incompatible with our single-codebook objective.
+Spectral-based approaches solve this problem by transforming the waveform into the two-dimensional frequency domain features, which provides a more effecient representation and allows the model to better capture fine-grained frequency details~\cite{guo2025recentadvancesdiscretespeech}.
+Recent works such as Spectral Codec\cite{langman2025spectralcodecsimprovingnonautoregressive} compress the mel-spectrogram and reconstruct the time-domain audio signal, which typically rely on 1D convolution kernels operating along the temporal axis.
+2D convolution kernels are first used in FunCodec~\cite{du2023funcodecfundamentalreproducibleintegrable} after transforming waveform into spectrum, followed by a residual vector quantization (RVQ) module.
+While most recent codecs adopt a 1D tokenizer, they often suffer from inherent limitations: the resulting representations are not sufficiently compact.
+And they imperfectly model high-frequency content through one codebook, leading to audio that are clearly distinguishable from originals ~\cite{défossez2022highfidelityneuralaudio}.
+Our contributions are as follows:

+\textbf{Compression of 44.1 KHz audio in one single codebook}: This codec aims to encode high-resolution audio using a single quantizer layer with minimal loss of high-frequency content, which is crucial for downstream audio understanding tasks.

-To address the aforementioned challenge, this paper proposed a novel audio codec based on mel-spectrogram, which is a compact representation that can compresses complex audio signals into a single codebook.
-There are three main contributions of our method.
-First, this codec incorporates perceptual loss into mel-spectrogram reconstruction to alleviate the over-smoothing problem, and further relates it to the feature matching loss used in traditional GAN-based codecs.
-Second, we use a two-stage training framework to train Vector Quantized-Variational AutoEncoder (VQ-VAE) and GAN-based Vocoder separately, which leads to better GAN training stability and audio quality.
-Third, this codec aims to encode high-sampling-rate audio (e.g., 44 kHz) using a single quantizer layer, thus meeting the requirements of downstream generation tasks.
+\textbf{Perceptual loss in mel-spectrogram reconstruction}: This codec incorporates perceptual loss into mel-spectrogram reconstruction to alleviate the over-smoothing problem, and further relates it to the feature matching loss used in traditional GAN-based codecs.

+\textbf{A "frequency-invariance" representation for audio}: We identify a critical issue in existing single quantizer codecs which can not reconstruct full bandwidth audio due to frequency-variance redundancy.
+Unlike classical 1D tokenizers, which treat frequency content sequentially and are thus constrained by the assumption of frequency variance, MelTok utilizes a 2D tokenizer.

+\textbf{Token-based vocoder}:We use a two-stage training framework to train 2D tokenizer and token-based Vocoder separately, which leads to better GAN training stability and audio quality.